stig/phageapp/Phage/en.lproj/Legal.md

-Phage is lovingly made in the United Kingdom.

-* Stig Brautaset&mdash;*programming*
-* Steve Gardener&mdash;*game design*

-# Software Libraries

-Phage is built on the shoulders of giants.
-Phage uses the following
+Phage is built on the shoulders of giants:
-libraries:

-## MBProgressHUD
+# MBProgressHUD

 Copyright (c) 2011 Matej Bukovinski